jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_workbook_push_worksheet.rs - Demonstrates creating a standalone
   worksheet object and then adding it to a workbook.

+* doc_workbook_read_only_recommended.rs - Demonstrates creating a simple
+  workbook which opens with a recommendation that the file should be opened in read only mode.

 * doc_workbook_save.rs - Demonstrates creating a simple workbook, with one unused worksheet.